seetee-io/seetee-io/posts/2022-01-24-whats-in-a-boostagram.md

 ## Streaming Sats

-Back to Closing the Loop and Podcasting 2.0.

 When listening to a podcast, most Podcasting 2.0 apps let you choose between sending one-time payments—also called boosts—at any point during an episode or streaming a pre-configured amount of sats per minute as you listen to a show.

-When you listen to an episode of Closing the Loop and you send us some sats, they will be split between the episode’s guest and us.
-Your payment will be routed directly to the guests and us over the Lightning Network—no middlemen required.
+When you listen to an episode of _Closing the Loop_ and you send us some sats, they will be split between the episode’s guest and us, or go directly to a good cause like the HRF.
+Your payment will be routed directly to the recipients over the Lightning Network—no middlemen required.

 ## Boostagrams